SAP-samples/btp-kyma-multitenant-extension/mission-intro.md

 The tutorial is provided on the "as-is" basis.
 Currently, there are no known issues for for the tutorial project.

 ## How to Obtain Support?

-Please check if you find an answer in the [troubleshooting](documentation/appendix/troubleshooting/README.md) chapter.
+Please check if you find an answer in the <a href="documentation/appendix/troubleshooting/README.md">troubleshooting</a> chapter.

-Create an issue to get support or to report a bug [here](issues/new/choose).
+Create an issue to get support or to report a bug <a href="/issues/new/choose" target="_blank">here</a>.

 ## How to Provide Feedback?
 Have you found the enablement material easy to understand?
 Are you missing something?
 What can we improve?
-Please [share](issues/new/choose) your feedback, so that we can improve the documentation and provide a better material for future stakeholders.
+Please <a href="/issues/new/choose" target="_blank">share</a> your feedback, so that we can improve the documentation and provide a better material for future stakeholders.

-## What's New?
+## What's New
-Check the details of our last releases [here](documentation/introduction/whats-new/README.md).
+Check the details of our last releases <a href="documentation/discover/whats-new/README.md">here</a>.

+## License
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the <a href="LICENSES/Apache-2.0.txt">LICENSE</a> file.